microsoft/WebTemplateStudio/README.md

-# MOCKS for Microsoft Web Template Studio
+# Mockups for Microsoft Web Template Studio

-Branch with Research and Development purposes (R&D)
+A mockup is a sample for what we want to generate for a specific user selection.

+We use this format to discuss the desired output before creating the templates.

+Configuration for this branch:
+- React Native app with project type Tabbed
+- Pages:
+  - Blank
+  - MasterDetail
+  - Settings